Ruchita-0310/bioinformatics/comparative genomics.md

 ```
 8. Checkm2 command: [OPTIONS]
 `-t 30`: specifies the number of CPU threads to use for the computation (in this case, 30 threads).
-`-x fna`: specifies the input file format as FNA.
+`-x fna`: specifies the input file format as fna.
 `--input {input_directory_name.fna}`: specifies the directory containing the input files to analyze.
 `--output-directory {output_directory_name}`: specifies the name of the output directory where the results will be saved.
 ```